 Welcome To Beacon

 - Blake's worry over the White Fang's plans.
 Even after Blake had previously agreed to let the team know if anything was worrying her, she had to be pushed by Weiss into voicing her concerns.
 This implies that Blake still doesn't completely trust her teammates, which says a lot about how she grew up.

 A Minor Hiccup

-Penny just seems pretty terrified throughout the episode, and like she genuinely wants to tell Ruby but doesn't know if she can trust her, or anyone.
+- Penny just seems pretty terrified throughout the episode, and like she genuinely wants to tell Ruby but doesn't know if she can trust her, or anyone.
 The sheer desperation in her voice as she begs Ruby to promise that they're friends.
 It's clear just how terrified she is that Ruby will abandon her once she learns that Penny is a Robot Girl.

 Painting The Town...